Renato Alessandrini: North Pole

-The date of the death of Alessandrini is not known with certainty; he was lost on May 25, 1928, when the Italia crashed in the Arctic Ocean during its flight back from the North Pole.
+The date of Alessandrini's death is not known with certainty; he was lost on May 25, 1928, when the Italia crashed on the Arctic ice during its flight back from the North Pole.

 Honors

 Italian Honors

 In 1924 Alessandrini had a formal commendation and was decorated with the Silver Medal of the Aero Club of Italy for having, on 18 April 1924, returned the aircraft N-1 to landing after that a gust of wind had torn it from the mooring at Ciampino and dragged it away.

 Norwegian Honors

 On October 7, 1926, the King of Norway Haakon VII granted to Alessandrini the Cross of Knight of the Order of St. Olav, as a participant in the expedition of the airship Norge.